alukosdev/ccsp/reference/glossary.md

 A type of long-term storage, meaning it is written to initially and only used for read purposes thereafter.
 ==- White-Box Testing
 Reviewing the source code.
+==- Workaround
+A workaround is a *temporary* way of overcoming technical difficulties (such as incidents or problems).
 ==- Work Recovery Time (WRT)
 The time necessary to very restoration of systems once they have been returned to operation.
 ==-